Tanquebu/order-manager/README.md

 **A full-stack order management system** featuring a Laravel-powered REST API and a modern React-based frontend with Tailwind CSS.

-This project was built as a technical assessment and demonstrates key full-stack capabilities including:
+This project was developed as part of a technical evaluation and showcases best practices in API design, authentication, state management, and user experience.

+---
+## 🧩 Features

+### Backend (Laravel 12)
-- Secure authentication with **Laravel Sanctum**
+- RESTful API with **Sanctum-authenticated** endpoints
-- Fully functional **CRUD APIs** for Customers, Products, and Orders
+- Models: Customers, Products, Orders
-- Order state management: `new → pending → payed → processing → shipped → delivered → closed`
-- Admin dashboard with filters, form validation, and protected routes
+- Relationships:
+  - Order → Customer (One-to-Many)
+  - Order → Products (Many-to-Many with pivot: quantity)
+- Enum-based order statuses (`new`,`pending`, `processing`, etc.)
+- Form Requests with custom validation logic
+- Seeders and Factories
+- Pagination on all list endpoints
+- Unit tests on login and orders (creation, validation, auth)
+- Laravel Scribe integration for auto-documenting APIs
 - Clean architectural separation and REST best practices

+### 🎨 Frontend (React + Tailwind)
+- Login/logout with JWT
+- Protected routes via React Context + react-router
+- CRUD for Customers, Products, and Orders
+- Order filtering and inline status update with confirmation
+- Responsive and clean dashboard (summary and navigation)
+- Axios setup for JWT Bearer token
+- Pagination on list views

 ---

+## 🧠 Architectural Notes

+- Sanctum chosen over Passport for simplicity and SPA integration.
+- Enum class used in PHP for order statuses, alongside flexible DB storage as string.
+- Custom validation via `FormRequest`.
+- Code split for clarity (Form components, context, API utils).

 ## 📦 Tech Stack